 William C. Evans’ daughter Eula (born in the house in 1888) was Paul’s grandmother and he recalled stories she told of her time in the home, especially one about the terrible flood in 1898.
 Paul remembered her talking about her father going down the stairs in the house to mark a spot on the stair where the water had risen inside.
 That nick can still be

 seen on the third stair from the bottom, consistent with the reports of water levels reaching five to eight feet deep on Main Street.

 The original house did not have the two side porches that currently flank the structure, but was built in a T-shape.
 Much of the original construction remains, including wavy glass windows, about half of the wood flooring and some of the wood ceilings, too.
 Although there were several remodels done on the building over the years, the current renovation project undertaken by the Steelville Arts Council has taken it back to the look it probably held during Paul’s great-grandfather’s time.

 Inside, beautiful pine floors have been refinished, walls, ceiling and trim have been given fresh coats of paint and period details have been restored.
-Outside, fresh paint has brightened the exterior of the home, too.
-Plans include the installation of a bathroom and a few furnishings, although the front two rooms will be left open for gallery space.
+Outside, fresh paint and siding has brightened the exterior of the home, too.

 “The whole idea is not to memorialize my family,” Paul noted, “but to get people involved in saving these historical places.
 The objective is to help put our town on the map so that people will come to see our history.”